umee-network/umee/docs/architecture/ADR-005-liquidation.md

     liquidationIncentive, closeFactor := GetLiquidationParameters(rewardDenom, borrowValue, collateralValue)
 ```

-The liquidation incentive is the bonus collateral received when a liquidator repays a borrow position.
+The liquidation incentive is the bonus collateral received when a liquidator repays a borrow position
-(e.g. incentive=`0.2` means liquidator receives 120% the value of their repayment back in collateral)
+(e.g. incentive=`0.2` means liquidator receives 120% the value of their repayment back in collateral).

 The close factor is the portion of a borrow position eligible for liquidation in this single liquidation event.

-See _Alternatives_ section at the bottom of this document for multiple possible implementations of dynamic liquidation parameters.
-Any such feature can be isolated inside the function above.
+See _Dynamic Liquidation Parameters_ section at the bottom of this document.

 Once parameters are fetched, the final liquidation amounts (repayment and reward) must be calculated.